 So, do you need to be certified or licensed to become a home stager?
 As mentioned previously, the answer is no.

-What about a general business licence?
+What about a general business license?
 Although there might be a few leading brands in your area, home stagers typically work for themselves.
 This means you may need to be fully licensed and insured.

 You may not be able to take on a client until you do this.
 Licensing also enables you to file your taxes and qualify for any possible tax credits.
 Procedures for getting a business license vary by state.
-The general procedure for licensure includes filling out a few forms, providing identification and paying a small fee.
+The general procedure for licensure includes filling out a few forms, providing identification, and paying a small fee.